Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Don’t rush into action just yet.
 Examine the traffic projections in light of Google algorithm updates.

-• Is your link placed as close to the start as possible or at the tail-end of the article?
+- Is your link placed as close to the start as possible or at the tail-end of the article?

-• What is the performance of content?
+- What is the performance of the content?

-• Is the content on a money or random page?
+- Is the content on a money or random page?

-• What anchor was used?
+- What anchor was used?

-• Did the anchor fit your keyword?
+- Did the anchor fit your keyword?

 Bottom line:

-It is not enough just getting links.
+It is not enough to just get links.
 Do it right.
 Stay close to the start of the content on the money pages.
+More importantly, ensure the anchor fits your content marketing efforts.

 On the technical side, check if the link is a “do-follow” or “no-follow.”
 The former ensures that your site receives equity from the backlink.
 The case is different for the latter.